-13. Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 28.27% This indicator is monitored compared to the benchmark and outliers could be the target of an engagement initiative.
-14. Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0.00% This PAI is part of TOBAM's exclusion policy.
-This indicator is closely monitored to ensure that no company in breach of key international norms are invested by the portfolio.
-Figures different than 0% will also be invetsgated by TOBAM and closely documented and researched.
+13. Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members This indicator is monitored compared to the benchmark and outliers could be the target of an engagement initiative.
+Nothing to report for 2022.
+14. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0.00% This PAI is part of TOBAM's exclusion policy.
+This indicator is closely monitored to ensure that no company involved in the production or sale of controversial weapons is invested by the portfolio